ccollicutt-sysdigorg/kraken-hunter-toronto/docs/getting-started/access-aws-environment.md

     You'll see a list of all the running Pods in your EKS cluster.

+{: .note }
-> **NOTE**: Even though we will refer you to a few example files on GitHub throughout the workshop, everything you need to run has already been pre-installed onto the jumpbox in `/root`.
+>Even though we will refer you to a few example files on GitHub throughout the workshop, everything you need to run has already been pre-installed onto the jumpbox in `/root`.
 You don't need to copy/paste or `git clone` anything from GitHub today.